 - Chronic pulmonary aspergillosis: progressive breathlessness and weight loss, with significant hospitalisation and medication costs (typically misdirected).

-- Fungal eye infection: usually results in unilateral blindness as diagnosis late, good outcome if treated early.
+- Fungal eye infection: (fungal keratitis and endophthalmitis) usually results in unilateral blindness as diagnosis late, good outcome if treated early.
 Diagnosis requires expert input; treatment intensive initially but unaffordable for most afflicted.

 - Candida vaginitis: misdiagnosis and anxiety major problems; impaired sex life and therefore relationship issues.

-- Fungal hair infection: most common in black children, who suffer patches of hair loss and psychological problems as a result.
+- Fungal hair infection: (tinea capitis) most common in black children, who suffer patches of hair loss and psychological problems as a result.
 Diagnosis and treatment usually straightforward and highly effective.